Laboratory of Bioengineering and Nanosciences (LBN)

 AMEL SLIMANI (GROUP LEADER)

-Our scientific objective is to identify new photonic biomarkers for oral diseases, mainly dental caries, periodontal diseases, and oral cancer.
-These pathologies will be studied using different spectroscopic methods and devices.
-We organize this project according to the methods, even if the methods can be combined to increase the specificity and sensitivity of biomarkers.
+Our scientific objective is to identify new photonic biomarkers for oral diseases, primarily dental caries, periodontal diseases, and oral cancer.
+These conditions will be studied using various spectroscopic methods and devices.
+We have organized this project around these methods, although they can be combined to increase the specificity and sensitivity of the biomarkers.

-Oral cancer is a significant health problem often identified at a later stage.
-Oral cancers are characterized by a change in tissue color as well as thickening of the oral mucosa.
-Concerning tissue thickening, obtaining a 3D mesh of the oral cavity is an interesting tool for creating standardized biomarkers of cancerous lesions.
+Oral cancer is a significant health problem that is often diagnosed at a late stage.
+Oral cancers are characterized by changes in tissue color as well as thickening of the oral mucosa.
+With regard to tissue thickening, creating a 3D mesh of the oral cavity is a valuable tool for developing standardized biomarkers of cancerous lesions.
 Autofluorescence, color, and 3D meshes could be combined to detect oral cancer.
-We will focus our work on exploring the use of the two IOS in order to optimize cancer detection.
-For this purpose, 3D meshes from malignant lesions and healthy tissue will be collected.
-Segmentation and color spectral analysis will lead to the identification of biomarkers through multivariate statistics.
-This can be extended to periodontal disease.
+We will focus our work on exploring the use of these two imaging modalities to optimize cancer detection.
+To this end, 3D meshes of malignant lesions and healthy tissue will be collected.
+Segmentation and color spectral analysis will be used to identify biomarkers through multivariate statistical analysis.
+This approach can be extended to periodontal disease.

-The diagnosis of malignant and cancerous lesions in the oral cavity is the main focus in the development of new imaging techniques.
-Malignant tissues undergo biochemical changes called tumor markers, which induce variations in the vibrational spectra.
-Raman spectra from diseased and healthy tissue are compared for diagnosis.
-Raman biomarkers complement biopsies and provide real-time diagnosis.
-The first part of the task is to compare the existing standard biopsy analysis with our label-free B-CARS signal.
-The relevant data analysis could detect changes in tissue with the potential to be used in operating rooms.
+The diagnosis of malignant and cancerous lesions in the oral cavity is the primary focus of the development of new imaging techniques.
+Malignant tissues undergo biochemical changes known as tumor markers, which cause variations in the vibrational spectra.
+Raman spectra from diseased and healthy tissue are compared for diagnostic purposes.
+Raman biomarkers complement biopsy and provide real-time diagnosis.
+The first part of the task is to compare existing standard biopsy analysis with our label-free B-CARS signal.
+The relevant data analysis could detect changes in tissue, with the potential for use in the operating room.

-3. Early caries lesion detection using Brillouin/Raman biomarkers
+3. Early detection of caries lesions using Brillouin/Raman biomarkers

 Partnerships:

-1- L2C- UMR5221 CNRS: we will continue our strong collaborations through our involvement in the financing and building of the BCARS (Nanobiophonic team) and the building of the Brillouin Spectrometer (B. Rufflé, D. Felbacq, glassy state physics team).
-We will develop a partnership for colorimetry in teledentistry (F. Geniet, complex systems and nonlinear phenomena team).
+1- L2C-UMR5221 CNRS: We will continue our strong collaborations through our involvement in the funding and construction of the BCARS (Nanobiophonic team) and the construction of the Brillouin Spectrometer (B. Rufflé, D. Felbacq, Physics of the Glassy State team).
+We will develop a partnership for colorimetry in teledentistry (F. Geniet, Complex Systems and Nonlinear Phenomena team).

-2- LIRMM: all metrology work for IOS is discussed and carried out with LIRMM (G. Subsol, ICAR team).
+2- LIRMM: All metrology-related work for IOS is discussed and carried out in collaboration with LIRMM (G. Subsol, ICAR team).

-3- LNE: concerning the metrology of IOS, characterization of objects and samples tested, we have a collaboration with a team from LNE (Laboratoire National de Métrologie et d’Essai, Nimes).
+3- LNE: Regarding the metrology of IOS, the characterization of objects, and the samples tested, we collaborate with a team from LNE (Laboratoire National de Métrologie et d’Essai, Nîmes).

 EDMOS PLATFORM